 “Ever splitting the light!
 How often do they strive to divide that which, despite everything, would always remain single and whole.” — Goethe

-- December 13: Spiral dynamics.
+- Spiral dynamics.
 An introduction to the concepts, with some fleshing out of the details by a few IONS members, followed by group discussion of what it might mean.
+Southwest Journal column based on Dave Perry’s past conversation with us about spiral dynamics.

 “A human being … experiences himself, his thoughts and feelings as something separated from the rest.
 A kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us.” — Albert Einstein